ibexa/documentation-developer/docs/ibexa_products/headless.md

 - Content items are organized as a tree in a repository.
 - An item can have multiple locations in this tree.
 - Content items are typed.
-- Content types are sets of typed data fields, with eventually conditions on the possible values.
+- Content types are sets of typed data fields, with optional conditions on the possible values.
 - Rich Text Field Type comes with an [online editor](online_editor_guide.md).
-- Multilingual, it can store a content in several languages, the content model define which field must be translated, and which don't vary.
+- Multilingual, it can store a content in several languages, the content model defines which field must be translated, and which don't vary.

 For more information, see [Content management product guide](content_management_guide.md).